 When people hear that you’re a professor, or that you study sharks, they are like, “Oh my God, you must be the smartest person in the room.”
 And to be honest, I did not get the best grades when I was in school, but I was really persistent, and I worked my butt off, and I’m not very good at taking no for an answer.
 So, I was able to get to the point where, so far, I’ve been able to study what I’ve really been curious about studying.

 My personal relationship with math is not very good.
-It’s not a good, it’s kind of a love/hate thing.
+It is kind of a love/hate thing.
 But you have to be willing to work, and do whatever type of thing you need to do to, you know, scrub dishes, or scrub boats.
-We’ve all been up, really, really, really early in the morning sitting in the rain, chopping dead fish.
+We have all been up, really, really, really early in the morning sitting in the rain, chopping dead fish.
 Or just entering data into a computer for weeks on end.
 Looking at things under microscopes until your eyes bleed.
-If you’re curious about science, and you’re willing to put in the hours that it takes to perfect those kinds of skills, and you’re willing to keep at it, then that’s awesome, and you’ll be able to do whatever you want.
+If you’re curious about science, and you are willing to put in the hours that it takes to perfect those kinds of skills, and you’re willing to keep at it, then that’s awesome, and you’ll be able to do whatever you want.